-Mr W's Carey SIPP was established on or around 23 March 2014.
-And at some point it seems Carey went on to send Mr W's existing pension schemes the respective signed transfer forms.
+Mr S' Carey SIPP was established on or around 23 March 2014.
+And at some point it seems Carey went on to send Mr S' existing pension scheme the respective signed transfer form.

-Carey has said that it emailed Mr W on 25 March 2014 and confirmed the details of the call it had with him on 19 March 2014 - although it doesn't appear to have provided a copy of this email, despite being asked to do so by the deadline to respond to my provisional decision.
-Carey has told us that, amongst other things, it said in this email that:
+Carey emailed Mr S on 25 March 2014 and confirmed the details of the call it had with him on 18 March 2014.
+In this email it said, amongst other things, that:

-- It understood Mr W had signed terms of business with Firm C on a non-advised basis. - It had explained that Firm C is based in Spain and it isn't a regulated firm so it can't provide him with financial advice. - Mr W confirmed he hadn't been offered any inducements. - Carey doesn't provide financial advice and neither it nor Firm C are responsible for his investment decisions, which are solely his responsibility. - Having explained that Mr W had the opportunity to seek independent financial advice, the reason he had decided not to is because he felt he was sufficiently informed to proceed without this due to carrying out his own research. - Mr W wished to proceed on an execution only basis without first seeking advice.
+- It understood Mr S had signed terms of business with Firm C on a non-advised basis. - It had explained that Firm C is based in Spain and it isn't a regulated firm so it can't provide him with financial advice. - Mr S confirmed he hadn't been offered any inducements. - Carey doesn't provide financial advice and neither it nor Firm C are responsible for his investment decisions, which are solely his responsibility. - Having explained that Mr S had the opportunity to seek independent financial advice, the reason he had decided not to is because he felt he had carried out sufficient research himself and didn't need to take advice. - Mr S wished to proceed on an execution only basis without first seeking advice. - Mr S had confirmed that his annual earnings were around £27,500.